Real-time bank transfers are here, this is what you need to know to benefit.

 What is the NPP?

-The NPP is a completely new payments infrastructure for the Australian economy, which launched on Tuesday 13 February 2018.
-An initiative of the banking industry, it provides fast, flexible and data-rich payments to individuals and organisations.
+The NPP is a completely new payments infrastructure for Australia and launched on 13 February 2018.
+It provides fast, flexible and data-rich payments to individuals and organisations.
 The platform was developed by NPP Australia Ltd and 13 financial institutions.

 What does the NPP allow me to do?